 ABOUT US

-Mutual Energy is a major player in the Northern Ireland energy sector managing critically important gas and electricity assets.
+Mutual Energy is a major player in the Northern Ireland energy sector, managing critically important gas and electricity transmission assets on behalf of NI consumers.

-We own and operate the two vital energy links between Northern Ireland and Great Britain: the Moyle Interconnector which is the only link between the electricity systems of Northern Ireland and Scotland, and the Scotland to Northern Ireland natural gas transmission pipeline (SNIP), which imports the vast majority of the gas used in Northern Ireland.
+We own and operate the two vital energy links between Northern Ireland and Great Britain: the Moyle Interconnector which is the only link between the electricity systems of Northern Ireland and Scotland, and the Scotland to Northern Ireland natural gas transmission pipeline (SNIP), which imports almost all of the gas used in Northern Ireland.

-As well as the subsea assets we own and operate other large sections of the gas transmission network (the Belfast Gas Transmission Pipeline and the West Transmission Pipeline), have responsibility for co-ordinating the response to gas emergencies throughout Northern Ireland and work with the other Transmission operator to provide a market operator function ensuring the efficient transportation of gas throughout Northern Ireland.
+As well as the subsea assets we own and operate other large sections of the gas transmission network and have legal responsibility for co-ordinating the response to gas emergencies throughout Northern Ireland.
+We also work with the other gas transmission operator to provide the NI Gas Market Operator (GMO NI), ensuring the efficient transportation of gas throughout Northern Ireland.

-All our assets are of strategic importance, and a failure in any one would lead to widespread disruption.
+All our assets are of critical strategic importance, and any failure would lead to widespread disruption.
 Mutual Energy aims to manage them to the highest standards of safety, reliability and efficiency.
 Our overall purpose is to own and operate energy infrastructure in the long-term interest of Northern Ireland energy consumers.

 WHAT IS A MUTUAL

-We are a mutual, which means that, because we have no shareholders to pay, we reinvest the money we earn for the long-term benefit of energy users in Northern Ireland.
-Our governance model is unique in the energy industry – members are appointed to represent the energy consumers of Northern Ireland and fulfil many of the roles of shareholders in other companies, scrutinising the performance of the organisation.
+We are a mutual.
+We have no shareholders to pay and we reinvest the money we earn for the long-term benefit of energy users in Northern Ireland.
+Our governance model is unique in the energy industry.
+Members are appointed to represent the energy consumers of Northern Ireland and fulfil many of the roles of shareholders in other companies, scrutinising the performance of the organisation.

 For more information on becoming a member, please click here